mitakawe123/Technical-University-of-Sofia-Kursova/README.md

 # CorelDraw-like Graphics Editor in C# Forms

-This project was developed by [Your Name] for the Technical University of Sofia.
+This project was developed for the Technical University of Sofia.
 It is a project for the first year and showcases a graphics editor that is similar to CorelDraw, built using C# Forms.

 ## Project Overview